Irish Wolfhound: Pre-19th century

 In his Historie of Ireland, written in 1571, Edmund Campion gives a description of the hounds used for hunting wolves in the Dublin and Wicklow mountains.
 He says: "They (the Irish) are not without wolves and greyhounds to hunt them, bigger of bone and limb than a colt".
 Due to their popularity overseas many were exported to European royal houses leaving numbers in Ireland depleted.
 This led to a declaration by Oliver Cromwell being published in Kilkenny on 27 April 1652 to ensure that sufficient numbers remained to control the wolf population.

 References to the Irish Wolfhound in the 18th century tell of its great size, strength and greyhound shape as well as its scarcity.
 Writing in 1790, Thomas Bewick described it as the largest and most beautiful of the dog kind; about 36 inches high, generally of a white or cinnamon colour, somewhat like the Greyhound but more robust.
 He said that their aspect was mild, disposition peaceful, and strength so great that in combat the Mastiff or Bulldog was far from being an equal to them.

-The last wolf in Ireland was killed in County Carlow in 1786.
+The last known wolf in Ireland was killed in County Carlow in 1786.
 It is thought to have been killed at Myshall, on the slopes of Mount Leinster, by a pack of wolfdogs kept by a Mr Watson of Ballydarton.
 The wolfhounds that remained in the hands of a few families, who were mainly descendants of the old Irish chieftains, were now symbols of status rather than used as hunters, and these were said to be the last of their race.

 Thomas Pennant (1726–1798) reported that he could find no more than three wolfdogs when he visited Ireland.
 At the 1836 meeting of the Geological Society of Dublin, John Scouler presented a paper titled "Notices of Animals which have disappeared from Ireland", including mention of the wolfdog.